Skip to main content

 Prerequisites

 You will need a Unity project with ARDK installed and a set-up basic AR scene.
-For more information, see Installing ARDK 3 and Setting up an AR Scene.
+For more information, see Installing ARDK 3 and Setting up a Basic AR Scene.

 Creating the Mesh